 - Legacy intentions are formally clarified and coordinated

 Every Mesa, AZ client’s plan is personal, but the process follows a similar path.
-The process is designed to turn financial information into clear choices and actionable steps.
+The objective is to translate data into decisions and decisions into implementation.

 1. Assess Your Current Financial Picture